akeyess/akeyess/README.md

 > NEW to GitHub developing status daily :)

 ## Current Status
 I am ***Currently Available For Employment***.
 Accepting a **B.A. in Experimental Psychology** at the end of the 2022 Spring term.
-I work at a job with flexible hours right now, availability is within my control.
-A wide open schedule is possible, if necessary, given *2 weeks advanced notice*. :innocent:
+I work at a job with flexible hours so availability is within my control right now.
+A wide open schedule is possible if necessary, given *2 weeks advanced notice*. :innocent:

 ## What I'm Focused On :mag_right: